 Wall Mounted Lumber Storage Racks

-• Perfect for storage: Store all your building supplies without taking up too much space in your Garage, basement, shed, or outdoor workspace.
-This is a compact yet strong storage solution for lumber, firewood, gutters, sheet metal, PVC, pipes, Ladders, skis, snowboards, golf clubs, construction Tools, old rugs, and more.
+- Multi-Use Storage: This is a compact yet strong storage solution for lumber, firewood, gutters, sheet metal, PVC, pipes, ladders, skis, snowboards, golf clubs, construction tools, and others.

-• Wall-mounted: this wood rack is quick and easy to install on the walls of your garage or workshop to increase your storage space.
-Keep your workbench area well organized with this great space-saver for your home or business.
-Dimensions are ____” in height x up to 72” x 12.5” in shelf depth.
+- Wall-Mounted: This wood rack is quick and easy to install on the walls of your garage or workshop to increase your storage space.
+Keep your workbench area well organized with this great space-saver.

 Wall-mounted lumber storage racks can be purchased or DIYed, and the design is simple enough that anyone could do it.
 They are essentially heavy-duty brackets that you would securely mount to the wall of your garage.
 The boards lay across the brackets.